 5. What is a VMKernel and Why is it Important?

-The VMkernel is a critical component of the ESXi hypervisor that interacts with the hardware resources and provides services such as memory management, process scheduling, and network management.
-It handles the virtual machine operations and facilitates communication between VMs and physical resources like storage and networking.
+The VMkernel is the most vital part of the ESXi Hypervisor which essentially is the communication link between the software and the hardware.
+It offers free services such as memory management, process scheduling, I/O, and network management, among others.
+The VMkernel manages the virtual machine operations through which the VMs become able to access the physical resources like storage and networking.

 6. What is a .vmdk File?

 The .vmdk file is a virtual disk file in VMware.
-It stores the data for a virtual machine, including its operating system, applications, and files.
-VMDK files can be used to create, deploy, and manage virtual machines.
+It comprises the data of a virtual machine, the operating system, and the rest of the software besides the files.
+Namely, the VMDK files are a base for creating, deploying, and managing virtual machines.

 7. What Do You Mean by Hypervisor and its Types?

-• Type 2 (Hosted): Runs on top of an existing operating system (e.g., VMware Workstation).
+- Type 2 (Hosted): It is running on top of an already existing operating system (e.g., VMware Workstation).

 8. What is VVol?